-Schefflera arboricola (Dwarf Umbrella Tree) Indoor Care, Propagation, Problems and Solutions
+Schefflera arboricola (Dwarf Umbrella Tree) Care Indoors; Lighting, Soil, Watering, Problems & Solutions

-Dwarf Umbrella Tree (Schefflera arboricola) prefers medium to bright indirect light, moderate warmth, average humidity and moderately moist, rich, well-drained all purpose soil coupled with monthly feeding in the growing season.
+Dwarf Umbrella Tree (Schefflera arboricola) prefers medium to bright indirect light, moderate warmth, average humidity and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing season.

-Schefflera arboricola also called Hawaiian Schefflera or Dwarf Schefflera is among the popular fast-growing plants which will tolerate to some level of neglect and easily adapts to a wide range of growing conditions.
+Schefflera arboricola also called Hawaiian Schefflera or Dwarf Schefflera is among the popular fast-growing plants which will tolerate some level of neglect and easily adapt to a wide range of growing conditions.

 Hawaiian Schefflera bears about ten leaflets radiating from each leaf-stalk.
 Under the right conditions, it will produce aerial roots which will convert to fully functional roots when they reach the ground.

 Three conditions must be maintained for Dwarf Schefflera Tree to produce aerial roots.
-These conditions are a high growth rate, insufficient trunk roots (due to the plant being root bound or these roots are pruned) and a constant, very high humidity.
+These conditions are a high growth rate, insufficient trunk roots (due to the plant being root bound or these roots are pruned) and a constantly high humidity.

 Schefflera arboricola, Dwarf Umbrella Tree, Dwarf Schefflera